pnp/PnP-Tools/Solutions/SharePoint.UI.Responsive/README.md

 If you just want to enable the responsive UI with the default PnP responsive template you can simply use the PowerShell cmdlet directly.
 See the *Enable-SPOResponsiveUI* and *Disable-SPOResponsiveUI* [cmdlets documentation](https://github.com/OfficeDev/PnP-PowerShell) for more information.
-This solution shows how to use the PnP provisioning engine to deploy custom versions of the CSS and JavaScript assets which are used to create the responsive site, in order to make a custom responsive version of the out of the box UI of a classic Team Site (STS#0).
+Altough you can use this solution to enable the default PnP responsive template, the goal of this solution is to show how to use the PnP provisioning engine to deploy custom versions of the CSS and JavaScript assets which are used to create the responsive site, in order to make a custom responsive version of the out of the box UI of a classic Team Site (STS#0).